About offline conversion tracking

 AdWords offers 2 options to see how your AdWords campaigns drive offline sales and leads:

-- AdWords Conversion Import for Salesforce® allows you to import sales events from Salesforce into AdWords, and is the best option if you use Salesforce’s Sales Cloud® to track your sales data.
+- AdWords Conversion Import for Salesforce® allows you to automatically see when sales events that you track in Salesforce started with a click on an AdWords ad.
+It's the best option if you use Salesforce’s Sales Cloud® to track your sales data.
 You can learn more about the specifics for this solution in About AdWords Conversion Import for Salesforce.

 - Instructions: Import conversions from Salesforce